 – Only available in states with SBA approved declarations of disaster (check the most current State availability list here)

-– Through our sources we’ve heard there are currently over 25,000 applications submitted so far, with at least a 3-week approval lag time.
-It can be assumed that approval times will only increase as more applicants apply
+– Through our sources, we’ve heard there are currently over 25,000 applications submitted so far, with at least a 3-week approval lag time.
+Approval time will increase on new applicants.

 – If you receive an EIDL, you will not be eligible for the CARES Act SBA 7(a) Relief Loan

 CARES Act SBA 7(a) Relief Loans*